christroutner/RPi-Tracker/README.md

 Installation step-by-step directions are as follows:

 1. Install Raspbian and the latest updates
-  1. Ensure your Raspberry Pi is running the latest version of Raspbian by following [these instructions](https://www.raspberrypi.org/learning/noobs-install/).
+  a.
+Ensure your Raspberry Pi is running the latest version of Raspbian by following [these instructions](https://www.raspberrypi.org/learning/noobs-install/).
-  2. The rest of the installation instructions assume that you are using an RPi v3.
+  b.
+The rest of the installation instructions assume that you are using an RPi v3.
-  3. Before continuing, it's always a good idea to update your system to the latest versions of software by running the following commands to update the devices operating system.
+  c.
+Before continuing, it's always a good idea to update your system to the latest versions of software by running the following commands to update the devices operating system.
 This will probably take a while.
 It's also a good idea to make a copy of your SD card after you're done, so that you don't have to do it again.
     * `sudo apt-get update`
     * `sudo apt-get upgrade`